 SOTIO Presents New Data Showing Strong Anti-tumor Effect of IL-15 Superagonist SO-C101 in Mice at 2020 AACR Virtual Annual Meeting II

-PRAGUE, Czech Republic, June 22, 2020 / B3C newswire / -- SOTIO and Cytune Pharma from the PPF Group, today presented new preclinical data highlighting the therapeutic potential of SO-C101, an IL-15 superagonist, as a monotherapy and in combination with PD-1 inhibitors in multiple tumor models.
+/EIN News/ -- PRAGUE, June 22, 2020 (GLOBE NEWSWIRE) -- SOTIO and Cytune Pharma from the PPF Group, today presented new preclinical data highlighting the therapeutic potential of SO-C101, an IL-15 superagonist, as a monotherapy and in combination with PD-1 inhibitors in multiple tumor models.
 The data were presented in a virtual poster presentation at the 2020 American Association for Cancer Research (AACR) Virtual Annual Meeting II.

 “SO-C101 is a highly promising modality in immuno-oncology given its ability to mobilize the two most important cell types driving anti-cancer immune responses, NK cells and CD8+ T cells.
 The preclinical data highlight the ability of SO-C101, an IL-15 receptor-b/g superagonist, to reduce and prevent tumor growth in multiple mouse models through the control of these two immune cell types when given as a monotherapy and in combination with PD-1 inhibitors,” said Radek Špíšek, Chief Executive Officer of SOTIO.
 “We look forward to completing the monotherapy arm of our Phase 1/1b dose finding study in advanced solid tumors before the end of the year and initiating the dose escalation in combination with pembrolizumab in summer 2020.”